-2021 IN REVIEW: Thank you to everyone who contributed to a successful 2021 gleaning season — those who were able to glean, those who offered crops to glean and those who supported us financially.
-We ended the season with 103,624 lbs of fresh produce for our community! (compared to 31,563 lbs in 2020!)
-This total equates to more than 300,000 individual servings of food…nutritious food that would otherwise have gone to waste.
+2022 IN REVIEW: Thank you to everyone who contributed to a successful 2022 gleaning season — those who were able to glean, those who offered crops to glean and those who supported us financially.
+We ended the season with 60,600 lbs of fresh produce for our community!
+This total equates to more than 174,000 individual servings of food…nutritious food that would otherwise have gone to waste.

-The produce was shared with Tri-Cities Food Banks (Kennewick, Richland & Benton City), St. Vincent de Paul, SOZO Food Bank, Salvation Army, Grace Clinic, My Friends Place, Mirror Ministries, Soul Soup, Meals on Wheels, 2 micro-pantries (Kennewick 1st Presbyterian Church & West Highlands United Methodist Church), Kadlec ER Nurses & the Colligium Cafe.
+The produce was shared with Tri-Cities Food Banks (Kennewick, Richland & Benton City), St. Vincent de Paul, SOZO Food Bank, Salvation Army, Grace Clinic, My Friends Place, Mirror Ministries, Soul Soup, 2 micro-pantries & the Colligium Cafe.
 (Did you know the Tri-Cities Food Bank alone serves more than 10,500 clients a year in our community?)

 CHRISTMAS CARDS: We have beautiful new Fields of Grace Christmas Cards available.
 Give the Gift of Healthy Food!
 Provide fresh produce to those in need while giving someone a beautiful Fields of Grace Christmas card.